 This fierce battle went on for nine straight days and nights, which we now celebrate as Navratri.

 No, Maa Durga and Maa Kali are not the same, although both are powerful forms of the Supreme Goddess, Shakti.
 The key difference is their relationship to time: Durga acts within time and space to maintain cosmic order and protect the universe, while Kali is the destructive power that exists outside of time (Mahakali), liberating the soul from the cycles of illusion and decay.
-Durga preserves and protects; Kali ultimately dissolves for final realization.
+Durga preserves and protects; Kali ultimately dissolves for final realisation.

 Maa Durga represents courage, protection, and the balanced use of power, while Maa Kali embodies fierce, destructive energy that wipes out all evil.
 Together, they reveal the full cycle of creation, preservation, and dissolution governed by the Divine Feminine.

 Goddess Durga is often depicted with ten arms, although she can also appear with eight or more.
-The ten-armed form is the most recognized.
-It symbolizing her power over the ten directions: north, south, east, west, northeast, northwest, southeast, southwest, above, and below.
+The ten-armed form is the most recognised.
+It symbolises her power over the ten directions: north, south, east, west, northeast, northwest, southeast, southwest, above, and below.
 Each arm holds a weapon or mudra, which has its own special meaning.
 This reflects her divine abilities and total control over the universe.

 There are four Navratris each year: Chaitra Navratri, Sharad Navratri, and two Gupt Navratris, Magha and Ashadha.
 People celebrate Chaitra and Sharad Navratris widely with lively dances, gatherings, and community events.
 In contrast, the Gupt Navratris, Magha and Ashadha, are observed more privately.
 These periods focus on personal spiritual growth through meditation, fasting, and other devotional practices.

-Durga Maa is called Jagat Janani, meaning Mother of the Universe, because she is seen as the first and supreme divine power (Adi Shakti).
+Durga Maa is known as Jagat Janani, meaning Mother of the Universe, because she is regarded as the first and supreme divine power (Adi Shakti).
 From her, all creation, including the gods, takes form and continues to exist.
 She is worshipped as the creator, protector, and destroyer of the world, which is why she is lovingly known as Jagadamba, the mother of all.
-This divine truth is also beautifully praised in the Aarti of Durga Maa, where devotees call upon her as the benevolent mother who nurtures and protects the entire universe.

 Related Posts